lucid-bs/LSUT/README.md

 # Rule 1: Rules and Stadards.

-Rules are a set of explicit regulations that developers shall handle Maps and Tools (defined in Rule 2 of the LSUT) with.
+Rules are a set of explicit regulations that developers and users alike shall handle Maps and Tools (defined in Rule 2 of the LSUT) with.

 Standards are a set of regulations that Tools shall use for categorization. ***These Standards must be followed directly, unless explicitly advised by JD The 65th, or a member of the Lucid BS team with proper authorization by JD The 65th to provide input on Developmental Matters provides advisement on non-direct interpretation of the standard.***